 - After the final column, right-click and select Delete.

 - Return to the Status bar and click off the Macro Recorder.

-After you’ve created the macro, you should test to see that it works as you expected.
-If you download the sample spreadsheet, you’ll see that I have an extra tab called excel-macro-test.
+After you’ve created the macro, you should test it to see that it works as you expected.
+If you download the sample spreadsheet, you’ll see that I have an extra Tab called excel-macro-test.
 You can use that worksheet to test the macro you’ve created.

 You can invoke the macro using the shortcut keys you assigned.
-Once it finishes, you should see a number of columns in blue.
+Once it finishes, you should see some columns in blue.
 You can click any cell to remove the highlighting.
 The test version should have the extra columns removed.

 The workaround is pretty simple.
 Click No and then save the file as an Excel-Macro Enabled Workbook (*.xlsm).

 Based on your program settings, you may encounter scenarios where your macros don’t run.
 Over the years, Microsoft has put in security measures to protect you.
 For example, you might encounter a notification bar like the following:

 If you know the workbook source, you can click Enable Content Microsoft has a good article on these security settings and how to change them.